azoth-lang/azoth.language.reference/src/stack-references.md

 A readonly reference to a value type either on the stack or the heap.
 This allows passing value types without copying.
 Note that the value type could be a value on the stack, but it could also be a value inside an object on the heap or an element of an array or list.
-If a struct reference refers to a value on the heap, that that reference keeps the larger object it is referring into alive and it cannot be garbage collected.
+If a struct reference refers to a value on the heap, then that reference keeps the larger object it is referring into alive and it cannot be garbage collected.
 Struct references cannot be combined with reference types because the double reference indirection would make no sense and serve no purpose.
 However, if via generics, `ref` is combined with a reference type `T` then the type `ref T` is instead taken as the type `T`.